ibm-cloud-docs/watson-assistant/collect-info.md

 ### Options
 {: #customer-response-type-options}

 An *options* response presents customers with a list of choices to select from.
-Use this response type when the customer's response must be one of a predefined set of known values.
-When you select an options response, you must then specify the valid options the assistant will display.

-The way in which these values are presented at run time depends upon how your customers connect to the assistant.
+The way in which these options are presented depends upon how your customers connect to the assistant.
 In the web chat integration, the options are shown as clickable buttons (for 4 or fewer options) or as a drop-down list (for more than 4 options).

-If you have a very long list of options, such as all the states in the U.S., you can choose to not show options in a list.
-This can be useful to prevent a phone integration from reading a long list of options to the customer.

-To disable the list:
+There are two ways to create the list:

-1. In the options customer response, click the **Settings** icon.

-1. Move the **List options** toggle to off.
+- Enter a list of options and synonyms
+- Generate a dynamic list from a variable

+#### Entering a list of options and synonyms
+{: #customer-response-type-options-static}

-You can optionally add *synonyms* for each option by clicking **Add synonyms**.
-Synonyms are variations of an option value that customers might type.
-For each option that you add, add synonyms in a comma-separated list.
+Enter each choice in the **Option** fields.
+You can click **Add synonyms** to enter variations of an option value that customers might type.
+You can enter multiple synonyms in a comma-separated list.

-For example, you might define the following options:
+For example, you might define the following options and synonyms:

 | Option value | Synonyms                         |
 |--------------|----------------------------------|